barucAlmaguer/monthy/README.md

 ### To run a Query with GraphiQL :
-  * Populate the Database with `mix run priv/repo/seeds.exs`
+  * Populate the Database and begin tests.

 #### Example 1
   * Get children values of a field: